bitovi/hatchify/docs/koa/hatchedKoa.everything.md

 ## findAndCountAll

-`hatchedKoa.everything[schemaName].findAndCountAll(querystring: string) => Promise<JSONAPIDocument>` find all the rows matching your query, within a specified offset / limit, and get the total number of rows matching your query.
+`hatchedKoa.everything[schemaName].findAndCountAll: (querystring: string) => Promise<JSONAPIDocument>` find all the rows matching your query, within a specified offset / limit, and get the total number of rows matching your query.
 This is very useful for paging.

 ```ts
 const serializedTodos = await hatchedKoa.everything.Todo.findAndCountAll("filter[name]=Baking&limit=10&offset=0")